 14.4 In the officers' opinion none of the new risks above, were they to come about, would seriously prejudice the achievement of the Strategic Plan and are therefore operational risks.
 The effectiveness of the management of operational risks is reviewed by the Audit Committee annually.

 15 Recommendation

-15.1 That:

-Policy and Resources Committee agrees the Three Rivers District Council Anti-Social Behaviour Policy 2021 and recommends it to Council on 18th October 2021.
+15.1 That the Committee makes any further comments on the Three Rivers District Council Anti-Social Behaviour Policy 2021 before ratification by Council on 19 October 2021.